jhsa26/SurfTomoCNN/README.md

 # SurfTomo_CNN
 This repository is used to store scripts and an example of surface tomography given real data set

 # Configuration

-- You should install Pytorch 0.4 version and Anaconda3.4 and tensorboardX and basemap (for plotVs).
+- You should install Pytorch 0.4 version and Anaconda3.4 and tensorboardX and basemap (for plotting Vs).

 `conda install pytorch=0.4.0 cuda90 -c pytorch; pip install tensorboardX;`